The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/8-postgres-models.md

     // 1.
 Pull the username and password out of the request body const { username, password } = req.body;

     // 2.
-Look up the user by username — returns the full row including password const user = await userModel.findByUsername(username);

-    // 3.
-If no user was found, or the password doesn't match, reject the request.
+Validate credentials — the model handles the lookup and comparison.
+    //    Returns user_id and username if valid, null otherwise.
     //    The same generic message is returned for both cases so an attacker
-    //    can't tell whether the username or the password was wrong. if (!user || user.password !== password) {
+    //    can't tell whether the username or the password was wrong. const user = await userModel.validatePassword(username, password);
+    if (!user) {
       return res.status(401).send({ message: 'Invalid credentials' });
     }

-    // 4.
-Credentials are valid — respond with user_id and username only
+    // 3.
+Credentials are valid — respond with user_id and username
-    res.send({ user_id: user.user_id, username: user.username });
+    res.send(user);
   } catch (err) {
     next(err);
   }